HOME

 Tribal

 Tribal circumcision has its own page.
-The commonest method is to pull out the foreskin and chop with a spear or knife against some hard substrate.
+The commonest method is to pull out the foreskin and chop with a spear or slice with a knife against some hard substrate.
 The terror and pain of this seems to be part of its appeal (to the adults), and accidents will happen.

 Flint knife from Egypt